jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 Introduction
 ------------

-StarlingX supports updating an already deployed StarlingX system.
-The StarlingX patching feature provides the capability to update StarlingX systems before the next major version is released.
+Deployed StarlingX systems can be updated using the StarlingX patching feature, which provides the capability to update StarlingX systems before the next major version is released.
 It can be used for bug fixes, security vulnerabilities, feature enhancements, etc.

-There are two kinds of patches supported by StarlingX patching: in-service patches and reboot-required patches.
-In-service patches don’t require a reboot for those hosts to be patched.
+StarlingX patching supports two kinds of patches:

+*  *In-service* patches, which don’t require a reboot for those hosts to be patched.
 Only affected processes need to be restarted.

-For reboot-required patches, a host reboot operation is necessary to make the changes take effect.
+*  *Reboot-required* patches, which require a host reboot operation to make the changes take effect.
 Hosts to be patched should be locked before applying the patch and unlocked after the patch is applied.

-This document introduces the patching feature from the developer's perspective rather than being a product user guide.
-It pays more attention to the patching process, rather than covering all aspects of the patching.

-Roughly speaking, the whole patching process can be divided into two stages: patch generation and patch applying.
-In the following sections, we describe the details of the two stages.
+This document describes the patching process from the developer's perspective, rather than being a product user guide.
+The patching process can be divided into two stages: patch generation and patch applying, which are described in the following sections.

 ----------------
 Generate a patch
 ----------------

 A StarlingX patch includes one or more rpms that contain some updates to the system.
-Before starting to generate a patch, we need to identify rpms to be installed against the deployed system.
+Before starting to generate a patch, you must identify rpms to be installed against the deployed system.

 *****************************
 Identify rpms to be installed
 *****************************

-First we need to figure out what the software version of the deployed system is.
-This can be done using either the StarlingX Horizon GUI or using the CLI.
+First, figure out the software version of the deployed system, using either the StarlingX Horizon GUI or using the CLI.

 ###############
 Use Horizon GUI